physicsuniverse/EMV_Verify/README.md

 - **Useful Functions**:
   This block evaluates a set of utility functions (`org`, `org2` etc.) to simplify symbolic expressions.
 These utilize assumptions about parameters such as `r`, `M`, `Q`, `x`, and `q`, which relate to black hole definitions.

-- **Solving the Perturbation Equation**:
+- **Solving the Perturbation Equation and Compare**:
   Includes symbolic transformations and simplifications of Einstein-Maxwell-Vector model perturbation equations.
-Key steps involve converting equations into their hypergeometric form and solving for specific boundary conditions.

-- **Coordinate Transformations**:
-  The notebook transforms the perturbation equation into Boyer-Lindquist and isotropic coordinates, providing analytical solutions for both systems.
+The key step is to transform the perturbation equation through a change of coordinates to obtain the standard hypergeometric equation, thereby achieving an analytical solution to the perturbation equation.
+This section also demonstrates that the perturbation equation in the Boyer-Lindquist coordinate system can be transformed into the isotropic coordinate system's perturbation equation through a coordinate change, and both can be converted into a consistent standard hypergeometric equation through their respective transformations.
+Finally, it compares the shapes of the solutions to the perturbation equations in the two coordinate systems and the phenomenon of multiple branch solutions.
+- **The upper boundary of the domain of existence  in the $(q-\alpha )$ space**:
+  The perturbative analytical solution obtained in the previous chapter is used to impose asymptotically flat boundary conditions at infinity, yielding the required parameters.
+For a given $ \alpha  $, there are multiple $ q $ (dimensionless charges) values that satisfy our boundary conditions, with the smallest $q$  being the nodal-free solution primarily discussed in our article.
+By continuously varying the value of $ \alpha  $, a perfect boundary line for the domain of existence of the EMV model can be determined.
 - **Numerical Solutions and Plots**:
-  The notebook uses the solutions derived to numerically determine roots and boundary values.
-Additionally, plots of the solutions such as `Bt(z)` and various boundary functions, are made to visualize the solutions.

-In certain sections, comprehensive derivations are provided related to the equations and models pulled from literature, particularly related to the domain of existence of vector regular black holes.
-For more details on the boundary of `q - α` space explored numerically, you can reference the equation derivations included.

----

-## Results

-The solutions produced through symbolic manipulation and numerical root-finding can be visualized in several forms, including comparisons between the perturbation equation in Boyer-Lindquist coordinates and isotropic coordinates.

-Notably:

-- **Boundary Conditions**:
-  Numerical solutions satisfying boundary conditions for electromagnetic perturbation modes ($ Bt(z) $) and hypergeometric constraint verifications.

-- **Plots**:
-  Solutions for specific values of the parameters ($α = 10, q = {0.83759, 0.976911}$) are plotted across $ z $, visualizing the behavior of the perturbation function.

-- **Domain of Existence**:
-  The notebook numerically solves and plots the upper boundary of the domain of existence in the $(q-\alpha)$ space by solving the transcendental hypergeometric equation derived.
+  This notebook provides a visualization of a set of numerical solutions $B_t(z), h(z)$ with the same parameter $ a=10 $ but different charges $ Q $.
+These numerical solutions are obtained using the numerical strategy described in the [article](https://doi.org/10.1103/PhysRevD.103.044004), facilitating validation by the reader.

 ---